How to make Google Slides that look good

 Plus AI is one of the best AI presentation makers.
 It gives you the best of both worlds of starting from scratch and from a template.
 Plus can generate an outline for you from any prompt, so you don’t need to stare at a blank sheet of paper (or screen) or be constrained by the exact structure in an off the shelf template.

-The slides that Plus AI generates are clean and professional, including a wide variety of slide layouts that you can further customize and tweak.
+Plus AI generates clean and professional slides, including a wide variety of slide layouts that you can edit, just like a normal presentation.
 You can also apply custom themes to customize the look and feel even further.

 {cta}